bernie4375/FCL-potential-autoISF/README.md

 Exploring Full Closed Loop potential of-autoISF-3.0

 Authors are no medical professionals but T1 diabetics (or parents of a T1D child) who report their -limited - understanding and experience, in an effort to contribute to a growing body of knowledge, and to facilitate development of patient centered solutions.
-Nothing in this site is medical advice, but meant to stimulate patient-driven self-responsible research, and meant also to stimulate and contribute to product developments by the medical industry.
+Nothing in this site is medical advice, but meant to stimulate patient-driven self-responsible research, and meant also to stimulate product developments by the medical industry.

 Introduction